 - 1. Teams shall consist of 15 players a side unless deemed otherwise by the organising body. - 2.
 In 15 a side competitions a team must have 11 players to start a game.
 They may finish with 11 or less. - 3.
-Duplicate list of players giving full names and in the case of Inter County games the clubs to which the players belong must be given to the referee before game. - 4.
-A size 4 football is used in all grades of competition from U-12 upwards.
-A smaller size 3 or recommended size Go Games football may be used in younger age groups. - 5.
-Each player's jersey number must correspond to that player's name on the team list. - 6.
+Duplicate list of players giving full names, and in the case of Inter County games the clubs to which the players belong, must be given to the referee before game. - 4.
+A size 4 football is used in all grades of competition from U-13 upwards.
+The recommended size Go Games football is used in younger age groups. - Each player's jersey number must correspond to that player's name on the team list. - 6.
 Where more than 15 names appear on team lists, the first 15 shall be taken as constituting the actual team, unless otherwise clearly indictated. - Clubs, Counties or Provinces must supply to the organising Committee or Council, team lists of their starting 15 players and their substitutes, where required for publication.